SunneyF/RobustTRAP/README.md

 # Robust optimization of TRAP
-Additional electronic materials for `Fotedar,S., Strömberg,A.-B., Åblad,E., Almgren,T. Robust optimization of a bi-objective tactical resource allocation problem with uncertain qualification costs`.
+Additional electronic materials for `Fotedar, S., Strömberg, AB., Åblad, E. et al. Robust optimization of a bi-objective tactical resource allocation problem with uncertain qualification costs.
+Auton Agent Multi-Agent Syst 36, 36 (2022). https://doi.org/10.1007/s10458-022-09564-8`.
 This consists of a results table ([Results](https://github.com/SunneyF/RobustTRAP/blob/main/Solution_table.pdf)) containing details about solution time in seconds and number of different categories of robust efficient solutions found.
 We also share our public instances and the constant data used across instances ([Public Instances](https://github.com/SunneyF/RobustTRAP/blob/main/Instances_generated1.zip)).
 For more information contact `sunney@chalmers.se`

 ## Instances
 Following are the details on the instances: